Southgate Connector - Blacksburg

 Project at a Glance

 This $46.7-million project will replace the signalized intersection at Route 460 and Southgate Drive at the entrance to Virginia Tech with a diverging diamond interchange.
 This new interchange will eliminate one of the last two at-grade intersections on the Blacksburg Bypass section of U.S. Route 460.

 Two new bridges will be constructed over U.S. Route 460 Bypass and portions of Southgate Drive and the Huckleberry Trail will be relocated.

 For additional details about the project, view the following video:

-While temporary road and trail detours may be necessary for short durations, impacts to users of these facilities should be minimal.
 The anticipated construction duration is 56-57 months.
 Access to all properties will be maintained during construction.

 The project is expected to be open to traffic in December 2018 with incidental work to be completed by December 2019.